ibm-cloud-docs/assistant/logs-overview.md

 - *Intents* and *Entities* filters - Use either of these drop-down filters to show data for a specific intent or entity in your skill.

-  The intent and entities filters are populated by the intents and entities in the ***skill***, and not what is in the data source.
+  The intent and entities filters are populated by the intents and entities in the skill, and not what is in the data source.
 If you have [selected a data source](/docs/assistant?topic=assistant-logs#logs-deploy-id) other than the skill, you might not see an intent or entity from your data source logs as an option in the filters, unless those intents and entities are also in the skill.
   {: important}

 - *Refresh data*: Select **Refresh data** to refresh the data that is used in the page metrics.